infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 Level 3 Violation (Red)

-: The pilot is made invisible for the current session and Expert Server access is restricted for 7 days following this.
+: The pilot is disconnected from the server but can continue the flight offline.
+The pilot will not be able to return to the Expert Server after the flight has been ended, with access being restricted for 7 days following this.